-- on the playground
+- on the playground.

-- on whiteboards
+- on whiteboards.

-- using jigsaws
+- using jigsaws.

-- physically ordering numbers
+- physically ordering numbers.

+- Use of Tapestry online

 Books are also used to record work.
 These don't have square but have plain pages.

-Staff in Foundation use photos to ensure records of each child's achievements are maintained.
+Staff in Foundation Stage use photos to ensure records of each child's achievements are maintained.